balancednetwork/balanced-java-contracts/util-contracts/OTC/README.md

 }
 ```

-## Purchasing from a order
+## Purchasing from an order

-To purchase a order simply send tokens to the contract.
+To purchase an order simply send tokens to the contract.
 Since there can currently one be one order per token.
 If the payout bnUSD is equal to or less than the order size the order will be filled.

 A purchase can be tested via: